-CCP 210 Child Guidance and Classroom Management
+CCP 210 Child Guidance and Classroom Management 3 credits

-Level I Prerequisites: CCP 101 minimum grade "C", may enroll concurrently 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CCP 101 minimum grade "C", may enroll concurrently

 This comprehensive course focuses on child guidance and classroom management for the child care provider and adults working with preschool and elementary school aged children in educational and recreational settings.
 Emphasis is placed on the social and emotional development of children birth through age 12 and developmentally appropriate guidance strategies.
 This course meets Positive Behavior Support Standards for the Michigan Department of Education (2000).
 Current work experience with children age 12 or younger is required.
 This course was previously CCP 110.